UPACM/algolympics-site/src/2023/data/mechanics.md

 - You must set your first name and last name in https://codeforces.com/settings/social to your real name before submitting or updating your registration.
 - You may create a team at https://codeforces.com/teams/new and invite your team members
 - You must join as a Codeforces team that **only** consists of your teammates
-- Your team name **must not** contain any profanity or explicitly inappropriate references
+- Your team name **must not** contain any profanity or explicitly inappropriate references (i.e., sexual, political, religious).
+Invalid team names will be asked to be changed by the organizers.
 - You **must not** change your username or team name for the duration of the competition

 There is no limit to the number of teams that may register per school, but the number of finalists may be limited to 3 (details seen below under "Invitation to the Online Final Round").